You are $75 away from free shipping

 Sorry, you must log in to save an item.

 When you have sensitive skin, you know how tricky it can be to properly care for your complexion.
-That’s because the thing is, sometimes, certain skin care products or habits can cause your skin to end up looking and feeling worse than it did before—and that’s not exactly the result you want, right?
-If you have sensitive skin, it’s important to pay close attention to what you’re putting on your face, as well as be gentle while doing it!
-That’s especially the case when it comes to exfoliating.
-Consider this your 101 guide to exfoliation for sensitive skin.
+That’s because, sometimes, certain skin care products or habits can irritate your skin and cause it to end up looking and feeling worse than it did before.
+This is especially the case when it comes to exfoliating, which is why it’s so important to use a gentle exfoliator for sensitive skin.
+So, with all the options out there, from chemical exfoliants to face scrubs, what is the best exfoliator for sensitive skin and how do you use it?
+Consider this your ultimate guide to sensitive skin exfoliation.

 First things first, look for the right exfoliating product for sensitive skin.
 According to the American Academy of Dermatology (AAD), fragrances, soap, and alcohol can all be potential irritants for sensitive skin, so it’s a good idea to avoid these in your skin care products.
-You may even want to consider visiting your derm, as he or she will be able to help you determine the right at-home exfoliator for your skin type.
+You may even want to consider visiting your dermatologist, as he or she will be able to help you determine the right exfoliating routine for your skin type.